-Making the most of wintry weather with destinations that were made for it!
+Making the most of the wintry weather with destinations that were made for it!

-Despite our oldest two being born in London, they have lived most of their little lives in the desert so hearing my brother and sister-in-law were going to be wed in Alberta, Canada, in January, outside, took us a little off-guard and we were slightly worried how the Globetrotters would handle both the extreme climate and timezone change, but what we got was an utterly magic white winter adventure that we are certainly they will not forget.
+Despite our oldest two being born in London, they have lived most of their little lives in the desert so hearing my brother and sister-in-law were going to be wed in Alberta, Canada, in January, outside, took us a little off-guard.
+We were slightly worried how the Globetrotters would handle both the extreme climate and timezone change, but what we got was an utterly magic white winter adventure that we are certain they will not forget.

 It came as no surprise then when I asked my team of family travel bloggers this month where there favourite cold weather destinations were around the globe that Alberta came up twice!
 As well as winter sporting activities in North America, we also had some fabulous suggestions for how to get the most out of the European winter too.
 Come and enjoy our 6 best cold weather destination ideas for families.

 There are certain places on Earth that seem to have been created for winter.
 Places where the snow and cold are not only endured, but embraced.
 Located in Banff National Park, Canada, the town of Banff is winter in its most glorious moment.
 Tourists meander down shop-lined streets, the brave ones don swimsuits to submerge themselves in the upper hot springs, and rosy cheeks head down the slopes of the Rockies for that last run of the day.
 Travelers come from around the globe to nestle into the world famous Fairmont Banff Springs Hotel or overlook the infamous view from Chateau Lake Louise.

 Offering three massive resorts, it is a ski and snowboard dream destination.
 Travelers can indulge in unique activities such as dog sledging, sleigh rides, snowmobiling, snowshoeing, a game of curling or even watching a massive elk strut down the middle of the street.